Eosinophilic granulomatosis with polyangiitis

 Corticosteroids (most commonly prednisone) are the mainstay of treatment.
 Patients with cardiac, renal, gastrointestinal, or CNS involvement, require additional immunosuppression (e.g. cyclosporine, azathioprine).

 The condition generally has a low mortality rate compared with other systemic vasculitides 11.
-Cardiac involvement may, however, be a significant contributor to disease-related death 8.
+Cardiac involvement may, however, be a significant contributor to disease-related death and may occur in up to 60% of cases 8,13.

 History and etymology